Contact Us for a Free Consultation (213) 542-0979

 Will I Go to Jail If Charged with Extortion in California?

-The felony white collar crime of extortion, also known as “blackmail,” is described under California Penal Code 518 PC as when someone uses force or threats to compel another person to give them their money or property, or compel a public officer to perform an official act.
+The felony white-collar crime of extortion, also known as “blackmail,” is described under California Penal Code 518 PC as when someone uses force or threats to compel another person to give them their money or property or compel a public officer to perform an official act.

-The crime of extortion between two people occurs more often than you might think since the advancements in internet technology allowing people to easily access private information that could damage the reputation of another person.
+The crime of extortion between two people occurs more often than you might think since the advancements in internet technology allow people to easily access private information that could damage the reputation of another person.

 An example of extortion includes a situation where a person makes threats to expose the extramarital affair of a high-ranking company executive unless they are paid $25,000.

-Even further, threatening to report to police someone committing crime unless they are paid a certain amount of money is also considered extortion.
+Another example is when a government official is threatened with force unless they perform a specific act.
+Even further, threatening to report to police someone committing a crime unless they are paid a certain amount of money is also considered extortion.

 Definition and Related Crimes for PC 518 Extortion